 Rothschild Way is a footpath extending to Woodwalton Fen from Wicken Fen in Cambridgeshire and commemorating the early wildlife conservation work of Charles Rothschild.
 The route is undertaken by a number of people annually in June through the Rothschild Way Challenge event, set up to raise funds for our work on the Great Fen.
-Contact us to hear about the next event.
+Contact us for more information about the next Rothschild way challenge.

 The footpath was the idea of Adrian Kempster, Chairman of the Great Fen Local Group and links the two National Nature Reserves of Wicken Fen and Woodwalton Fen, a distance of 39 miles.
 The historic link between these two reserves is that Charles Rothschild bought them in 1899 and 1910 respectively.
 He then went on to become a major pioneer in developing the wildlife conservation movement in the UK.